 If I am not meeting Satisfactory Academic Progress, will I be dropped by the fee payment deadline due to non-payment?

-Appeals not received by the priority deadline appeal submission date are subject to being dropped due to non-payment and no selection of a payment or deferment plan.
+Students whose appeals are not received by the appeal submission deadline date are subject to being dropped from their classes due to non-payment, if they have not selected a payment or deferment plan.

 How long after my appeal is approved will my financial aid funds be released?

-If your appeal is approved prior to the 1st date of classes and you have fulfilled all disbursement requirements, loans will begin to apply within the first week of classes.
-If your appeal is approved after the 1st date of classes and you have fulfilled all disbursement requirements, your funds will be applied within 5 business days from the approval of the appeal.
-Remember that loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at www.studentloans.gov.
+If your appeal is approved prior to the first day of classes and you have fulfilled all disbursement requirements, loans will begin to apply within the first week of classes.
+If your appeal is approved after the first day of classes and you have fulfilled all disbursement requirements, your funds will be applied within five business days from the approval of the appeal.
+Remember that Federal Direct Loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at StudentAid.gov.

-Grants will disburse the day after the Official Reporting Day.
-Remember that certain grants require minimum enrollment (i.e., 9 credit semester hours for TX Grant).
+Grants will disburse the day after the Official Reporting Day, typically the thirteenth day of the semester.
+Remember that certain grants require minimum enrollment (i.e., 9 credit semester hours for TEXAS Grant).

 When will my appeal be reviewed?

-We strongly encourage that you submit your completed SAP Appeal as soon as possible so that the committee may have ample time to review the applications.
-Appeals will be reviewed within four-six (4-6) weeks of submission.
-If you submitted an incomplete SAP appeal and have since then turned in additional documents, please note that it may take an additional four (4) weeks to process the documents submitted late.
+We strongly encourage that you submit your completed SAP appeal as soon as possible to give the committee ample time to review it.
+Appeals will be reviewed within four (4) weeks of submission.
+If you submitted an incomplete SAP appeal and then turn in additional documents, it may take an additional four (4) weeks to process the documents submitted later.
 It is best to turn in a complete appeal with all corroborating documents by the deadline.

 Where do I submit my Appeal Form?

-Appeals can be uploaded via your myUH self-service account, faxed to our office at (713) 743-9098 or submitted in person to the SFA counter in the Welcome Center.
+Appeals can be uploaded via your myUH self-service account To Do List, faxed to our office at (713) 743-9098 or submitted in person to the SFA counter in the Welcome Center.
 When uploading your documents, please save all pages as one PDF for uploading.
+Visit uh.edu/sfaupload for instructions on how to use the To Do List upload feature.
 We encourage you to visit with an advisor to have your initial appeal reviewed for completion.

 How many times can I submit an appeal?

 You are only allowed to appeal once during your academic career until you are able to meet SAP again.
-Students who appeal, but fail to meet cumulative academic standards after the probation semester will lose their ability to appeal again and must pay for courses out of pocket.
+Students who appeal, but fail to meet cumulative academic standards after the probation semester will lose their ability to appeal again, unless mitigating circumstance exist, and must pay out of pocket.
+Please contact the office to learn more about the mitigating appeal.
 You may be selected to turn in a SAP plan if we have deemed that it may take you more than one semester to cumulatively improve your academic performance.
-Once you meet cumulative standards, your SAP status becomes whole and any future infractions of the SAP requirements may allow for additional appeal submissions.
+Once you meet cumulative standards, you regain your financial aid eligibility.
+If after regaining eligibility, you fail to meet SAP requirements again, you may submit another SAP appeal.